markhj/opengl-msat/docs/lists/texture-enums.md

 # Texture related enumerations

 ## Texture load status

+Indicates the success rate of a [Texture](../textures/textures.md) to load its image files.

 | Enumeration                    | Description                                                                                      |
 |--------------------------------|--------------------------------------------------------------------------------------------------|
 | ``TextureLoadStatus::None``    | If no texture is loaded                                                                          |